Given that the definite integral from 0 to π of sin^4(x) dx equal... | Study Prep in Pearson+

 Multiple Choice

-Given that the definite integral from 0 to π of sin^4(x) dx equals 3π/8, what is the value of the definite integral from 0 to π of sin^4(π - x) dx?
+Given that the definite integral from 0 to π of sin^4(x) dx equals 3/8 π, what is the value of the definite integral from 0 to π of cos^4(x) dx?

 A